General Witness Information

 There are several different categories of witnesses and compensation depends on which category applies:

 Witnesses who are not federal employees: If you are a witness who is not employed by the federal government or the military, you will receive a witness fee for each day that you are required to attend court in connection with the case, including time spent waiting to testify.

 Witnesses who are federal government employees or military personnel: The United States Attorney's Office will assist you in advising your employer that you are required to be present in court.
 This will enable you to receive your regular salary, notwithstanding your absence from work.
 You will not collect a witness fee in addition to that salary.

 Out-of-town witnesses residing 100 miles or more from the court location: If you are an out-of-town witness, you may receive reimbursement for certain travel expenses in addition to the daily witness fee.
-Out-of-town witnesses may contact a representative from the United States Attorney's Office who can help make travel and lodging arrangements.
+Out-of-town witnesses must contact the Witness Management Coordinator from the United States Attorney's Office who can help make travel and lodging arrangements.

 Local witnesses: In addition to the daily witness fee, if you reside within 100 miles of the court location, but outside the city where the courthouse is located, you are entitled to mileage reimbursement if you drive to court.
 If you drive to court, you are also entitled to reimbursement for parking, wherever you reside.

 At the conclusion of their testimony, witnesses complete a witness voucher to make a claim for fees and expenses.
 Generally, the process for reimbursement takes several months.
 You will receive a check from the United States Treasury Department.